James Hetfield: Career

 Hetfield also suffered a broken arm a number of times while skateboarding, which prevented him from playing guitar on stage, and subsequently caused Hetfield's management company, Q Prime, to put a clause in Hetfield's contract forbidding him to ride a skateboard while Metallica was touring.
 During a live performance on tour for Metallica, Hetfield experienced complications with his vocals after performing a cover of the Anti-Nowhere League song "So What?", forcing him to take vocal lessons for the first time.
 He did basic warm-up exercises to piano keys with his vocal coach, who also gave him a cassette tape of the piano warm-up for future use.
 Hetfield still uses the same cassette he was given in the early 1990s to this day before any live performance or any recording Metallica does.
 Hetfield talks about his vocal training endeavors in the Metallica documentary film, Metallica: Some Kind of Monster, produced and directed by Joe Berlinger and Bruce Sinofsky.

 During the recording of the band's eighth studio album St. Anger in 2001, Hetfield went into rehab to address his alcohol usage.
 He rejoined the band after seven months in rehab and four months recovering with his family.
 His health problems are featured in Some Kind of Monster.
 Some Kind of Monster also shows the making of the St. Anger album, and documents the various conflicts and issues the band were facing at the time including the departure of Jason Newsted, alcoholism, family commitments, and the future of the band.

-Hetfield and Metallica addressed their need for a new bassist by recruiting Robert Trujillo, who formerly served under the wing of Ozzy Osbourne.
-Osbourne recruited Jason Newsted shortly after Trujillo's transfer.
+Hetfield and Metallica recruited Ozzy Osbourne bassist Robert Trujillo.
+Osbourne replaced him with Jason Newsted shortly after Trujillo's transfer.
 The new line-up has continued to make music and tour worldwide.
 Metallica's ninth studio album, Death Magnetic, was released on September 12, 2008.
 Like St. Anger and every album of original material released by Metallica since 1991's Metallica, Death Magnetic went to #1 on the Billboard charts in over 30 countries during its first week of release.

 On April 4, 2009, Hetfield, along with remaining Metallica members Ulrich, Hammett, Trujillo, as well as former bassist Newsted, and the deceased Cliff Burton (who was represented by his father), were inducted into the Rock and Roll Hall of Fame.
 In an interview after their nomination, Hetfield commented that everyone who had appeared on an album with the band would be inducted.
 This excluded original guitarist Dave Mustaine and original bassist Ron McGovney, as both had appeared only on the band's early demo tapes.
 Hetfield and the rest of Metallica, including Newsted, performed "Master of Puppets" and "Enter Sandman" to end the ceremony.